 In 1831 a group of young men established the Leeds School of Medicine which meant that medical students no longer had to go to Scotland, London or overseas to study.

-The International Student Information Point in the Michael Sadler Building to collect a welcome pack and sign up for a welcome talk.
+Visit the International Student Information Point in the Michael Sadler Building to collect a welcome pack and sign up for a welcome talk.
 Our welcome team will be available to help answer any questions you may have.

-The International Student Orientation sessions, on 15 and 16 September, provide essential information about a range of topics and the support and opportunities available to help you get the most out of your time in Leeds.
+The International Student Orientation sessions, on 19 and 20 September, provide essential information about a range of topics and the support and opportunities available to help you get the most out of your time in Leeds.

 Leeds University Business School has confirmed its place among the elite after receiving accreditation from the Association to Advance Collegiate Schools of Business (AACSB).

-Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
+Together with the ISIC Association and British Council IELTS, Studyportals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.